Moddable-OpenSource/moddable/documentation/xs/preload.md

 }
 ```

-A better approach is to create a simple class to instantiate from the exported function.
+It is sometimes useful to organize `main` with a simple class that is instantiated from the exported function.
 This structures the code more cleanly and any needed state, such as `toggle` in the above example, is part of the instance state accessed using `this`.

 ```js
 import Digital from "pins/digital: